tuengominh/tuengominh.github.io/_assignments/week-04-electronics-production.md

 <p>After finishing the minimum requirements of this week, I tried to explore another PCB manufacturing process which is vinyl-cutting the board using copper vinyl sheet.
 For this extra ball, I chose to cut the SWD adapter.
 Josep guided me through the process since he had experiences cutting the copper vinyl before.</p>
 <p>The steps followed were quite similar to what I did <a href="http://academany.fabcloud.io/fabacademy/2020/labs/barcelona/students/tue-ngo/assignments/week-03-computer-controlled-cutting.html#vinylcutter">last week</a> with the <a href="https://www.rolanddga.com/es/soporte/products/cutting/camm-1-gx-24-24-vinyl-cutter">Roland CAMM-1 Servo GX-24</a> machine.
 The only difference is that I had to stick the copper vinyl on top of a plastic sheet, and modify the <strong>Force</strong> settings to be a bit lower, around <strong>80 gf</strong>.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-04/vinyl-1.jpg" class="img-fluid w-100"/>
 <p>The trickiest part of this was peeling out the parts that I didn't want from a tiny board (those are the parts usually removed in the milling process).
 The copper vinyl might be thin, but not flexible.
 A good tip here was to use 2 tweezers at the same time, 1 tweezer to peel and the other to fix the positions of the parts I wanted to keep.
-After struggling for a while, I have my pretty cut board which I was quite happy with:</p>
+After struggling for a while, I got my pretty cut board which I was quite happy with:</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-04/vinyl-2.jpg" class="img-fluid w-100"/>
 <p>I decided not to proceed with the soldering process since I realized soldering over those not-so-clingy traces can be a real pain.
 I might want to try it out if I had some extra hands, and if so, I would solder as if I were performing an <a href="https://www.massageaholic.com/4-hand-massage-all-you-need-to-know/">Ayurvedic massage</a>.</p>
 <p></p>